ji-ung-lee/ji-ung-lee.github.io/_pages/about.md

 Workshop Organization
 ------
 Since 2021, I am a part of the organizing team of the workshop on interactive learning for natural language processing (InterNLP).
-After a break in 2023, we are currently working on a new issue for 2024/25.
+Currently, we are working on the third workshop planned in 2024/25.
 If you are interested in joining the programme committee, please feel free to reach out!
 You can find all papers and talks of the past workshops below:

 * [InterNLP 2022](https://internlp.github.io/2022/index.html) (co-located with NeurIPS 2022)
 * [InterNLP 2021](https://sites.google.com/view/internlp2021/home) (co-located with ACL 2021)